PartyPlanner64/mp3/README.md

 # To use
 1. Place the US Mario Party 3 rom into the root of the repository as "baserom.u.z64".
 2. Set up tools and extract the rom: `make setup`
-3. Re-assemble the rom: `make`
+3. Re-assemble the rom: `make -j`

-After substantial changes, sometimes it is necessary to run: `make clean-all && make setup && make`
+After substantial changes, sometimes it is necessary to run: `make clean-all && make setup && make -j`